The Belly Of Television

 At Cannes Festival Hall TV-Programmes Turn To Commodities

-Around 9000 tv distributors are coming together two times each year for the world‘s biggest tv trade fair in Cannes.
-A place where television programmes are not more than commodities, much like pieces of furniture really.
+Around 9,000 TV distributors come together twice a year for the world’s biggest TV trade fair in Cannes.
+A place where television programmes are nothing more than commodities, much like pieces of furniture.

-Feature films, series, documentaries and entertainment shows are sold as „packages“, it is all about „formats“, „coverage“ and „marketing“.
+Feature films, series, documentaries and entertainment shows are sold as “packages.”
+It’s all about “formats,” “coverage” and “marketing.”
 About target groups and new technologies.
-However, the luxury along the French coast, amongst Champagne and glamorous hotels, can be deceptive: the industrie is becoming ever tougher and more competitive.
+However, the luxury along the French coast, amongst champagne and glamorous hotels, can be deceptive: the industry is becoming ever tougher and more competitive.

-Tv-expert Lutz Hachmeister and filmmakers and journalist-duo Petra Höfer and Freddie Röckenhaus observed the activities of tv-distributors at the Côte d‘Azur and show how the tv programme eventually finds its way to our television.
+TV expert Lutz Hachmeister and the filmmaking and journalism duo Petra Höfer and Freddie Röckenhaus observed TV distributors at work on the Côte d’Azur, and show how TV programmes eventually find their way onto our screens.

-Feature films, series, documentaries and entertainment shows are sold as „packages“, it is all about „formats“, „coverage“ and „marketing“.
+Feature films, series, documentaries and entertainment shows are sold as “packages.”
+It’s all about “formats,” “coverage” and “marketing.”
 About target groups and new technologies.
-However, the luxury along the French coast, amongst Champagne and glamorous hotels, can be deceptive: the industrie is becoming ever tougher and more competitive.
+However, the luxury along the French coast, amongst champagne and glamorous hotels, can be deceptive: the industry is becoming ever tougher and more competitive.

-Tv-expert Lutz Hachmeister and filmmakers and journalist-duo Petra Höfer and Freddie Röckenhaus observed the activities of tv-distributors at the Côte d‘Azur and show how the tv programme eventually finds its way to our television.
+TV expert Lutz Hachmeister and the filmmaking and journalism duo Petra Höfer and Freddie Röckenhaus observed TV distributors at work on the Côte d’Azur, and show how TV programmes eventually find their way onto our screens.

 Erstausstrahlung: 17.
 Januar 1996, 22.30 Uhr